Qwiso/QMultiMod/README.md

 ### Customization

 All changes are applied through the `config.json` file which is included with the mod download.
-The mod comes with all vanilla values, leaving it entirely up to you to change your experience.
-However, if you would rather enjoy a pre-configured difficulty setting, I have created some replacement `config.json` files which are available on Nexus
+The values that come with the mod provide a "Normal" MultiMod experience.
+If you want to start from scratch, there is a file with pre-configured vanilla settings available on Nexus

 ### config.json descriptions